justPipes/React-Shotbot/README.md

 Please,keep in mind that this project is not done but I'd it to be somewhere for my cv.

-This porject will be updated soon.
+This project will be updated soon.

+If you want a peek at the webapp, take a look at https://react-shotbot.onrender.com.

+If you want to do a small test, take a look at the deployment-test branch with a filled database.

 ## How do set it up?